yanglebupt/dm-mismatch/README.md

 - Cuda  11.3
 - RTX 2080 Ti (11GB) * 1

-Run the following line to install all necessary python packages for our code.
+### Dependencies

+You can install whatever python packages you find missing when running code, or just run the following command in the terminal.

 ```bash
 pip install -r requirements.txt
 ```

-Or install whatever python packages you find missing when running code.

 ### Project structure